-All students must have their a personal Internet e-mail address and access the World Wide Web.
-Some assistance is available to assist them to connect to the Internet.
-In many cases, access through public libraries and free e-mail services are sufficient.
+All students must have a personal Internet email address and Web access.
+In many cases, access through public libraries and free email services are sufficient.

-Students enroll in the university and register for courses and pay for them online.
-Prospective students who are not currently involved with a rescue mission or similar nonprofit organization may participate in a supervised internship.
+Prospective students in the social services programs who are not currently involved with a nonprofit organization may participate in a supervised internship.